Backtesting Trading Strategies Everything You Need to Know

 Why is Backtesting Important?

-Backtesting trading strategies is important because it provides a way to analyze risk prior to risking real capital.
+Backtesting provides a way to analyze risk prior to risking real capital.
 The immediate insights a backtest provides can potentially save the trader money by helping him avoid a potential losing strategy.

 If a trading strategy performs poorly, losing money during a backtest, then there should be less incentive to live trade the strategy with real capital as it may result in losing money rapidly.